Star!

 The inciting incident occurs at 22 minutes when Gertie gets her first real break—an opportunity to perform in a legitimate West End production, offering a pathway out of music halls and into serious theater..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 44 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Gertie makes the active choice to commit fully to her career, accepting a major role and adopting the stage name "Gertrude Lawrence," leaving behind her old life and identity., moving from reaction to action.
+This shows the protagonist's commitment to Gertie makes the active choice to commit fully to her career, accepting a major role and adopting the stage name "Gertrude Lawrence," leaving behind her old life and identity., moving from reaction to action.

 The Collapse moment at 132 minutes (75% through) represents the emotional nadir.
-Here, Gertie faces bankruptcy and professional humiliation; her personal relationships are destroyed, and she confronts the emptiness of a life lived entirely for applause and public adoration., shows the protagonist at their lowest point.
+Here, Gertie faces bankruptcy and professional humiliation; her personal relationships are destroyed, and she confronts the emptiness of a life lived entirely for applause and public adoration., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 141 minutes initiates the final act resolution at 80% of the runtime.
 Gertie accepts a wartime entertainment tour, finding new purpose in performing for troops—not for glory, but to give something meaningful, reconnecting with the joy that first drew her to the stage., demonstrating the transformation achieved throughout the journey.